-Too much rain and your battling the likes of sooty mold, fungus or mildew along with the pests that will flock to your garden.
+Too much rain and you’re battling the likes of sooty mold, fungus or mildew along with the pests that will flock to your garden.

 Once your plants are stressed every tiny pest in the neighborhood has heard the dinner bell ring and they are chowing down on your plants and leaving you scratching your head wondering what went wrong.

-Gardening in it’s self can be difficult if you are just starting out.
+Gardening in itself can be difficult if you are just starting out.
 I’ve been gardening for twenty years or more.
 My garden has ranged from a huge plot to a few containers that I have now.